Dancing On Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 West Finish star Jodie Prenger can also be rumoured to be in consideration for a spot on the skating competitors’s celeb line-up.

-The actress and singer, who gained musical competitors I’d Do Something in 2008, has appeared on the Greatest Loser, Pointless Celebrities and Let’s Dance for Comedian Aid in the previous.
+The actress and singer, who received musical competitors I’d Do Something in 2008, has appeared on the Greatest Loser, Pointless Celebrities and Let’s Dance for Comedian Aid in the previous.

 Wayne Bridge